 What does a mortgage broker do that you can't?
-And why should we pay for their services, when there are loads of other costs when we move home or remortgage?
+And why should you pay for their services, when there are loads of other costs when moving home or remortgaging?

-But however tempting it is to cut out the middleman when searching for a new mortgage, you should think twice.
+But however tempting it is to cut out the middleman when searching for a new mortgage, you might want to think twice.

 Mortgage advice, from a reputable broker, can be an invaluable service – and here's why…

 An important thing to understand is that when you receive mortgage advice, your mortgage broker has a duty of care to you.

 They have to recommend a suitable mortgage and be able to justify why the particular mortgage they have chosen is right for you.

 If their advice is not up to scratch you can complain and be compensated.

 In contrast, if you go directly to a high street mortgage lender, don't take advice, and end up with a mortgage that later becomes unaffordable, you may not have so much legal recourse.
 (However, under the rules of the Mortgage Market Review, it's the lender's responsibility to ensure affordability – so even you buy direct, you could have some recourse.
 Nonetheless, a broker can still offer a valuable layer of protection.)

 There's an awful lot to think about when choosing the right mortgage.
 It's not as simple as just opting for the cheapest fixed or tracker rate mortgage you can find!